-One of the more interesting things about distraction osteogenesis is that despite decades of observation doctors and researchers still don’t know exactly how it works.
-Elise Morgan, a College of Engineering associate professor of mechanical engineering, biomedical engineering, and materials science and engineering, hopes to find out, and she is honing in on the conundrum in a series of related research projects.
+One of the more interesting things about distraction osteogenesis is that despite decades of observation, doctors and researchers still don’t know exactly how it works.
+Elise Morgan, a Boston University College of Engineering (ENG) associate professor of mechanical engineering and of biomedical engineering, hopes to find out, and she is honing in on the conundrum in a series of related research projects.

 “Our tissues and cells are very responsive to the mechanical forces that they experience,” says Morgan, who was awarded the 2013 Kappa Delta Young Investigator Award by the American Association of Orthopaedic Surgeons and named a 2012 College of Engineering Distinguished Faculty Fellow.
 “So the stresses we put on our bones as we sit, walk, and jump are sensed by our tissues and have an effect on how they behave and ultimately heal.
 Understanding this process is critical in understanding why some bone injuries heal, and some don’t.”

 Composed mostly of minerals and protein—mainly collagen—bone has a complicated structure that is sometimes likened to a coral reef, because of its porous structure, strength, and ability to regenerate.
 This regenerative capacity is something that bone cells share with liver cells.
 Better ways to harness this regenerative capacity are sorely needed: bone is the second most frequently transplanted tissue, after blood.